StalkChain/stalkchain-grpc-pool/README.md

 yarn add @stalkchain/grpc-pool
 ```

-### Option 2: Direct Repository Setup
+### Option 2: Development Setup

-If you've downloaded or cloned this repository directly:
+For development or contributing to this package:

 ```bash
 # Clone the repository